UI-liam90/24hr-rpg/adventure/numenera.md

 ---
 Numenera is an RPG set a billion years in the future of Earth.

-The past isn't important.
-What you do now is.

-On this decade-long adventure, you'll try to make a safe home for humanity amongst the ruins of a hundred previous civilisations.
+This year's adventure will push you and your team to the brink of their athletic ability, as you all strive to compete in a world tournament against bizarre and formidable opponents.
+All in pursuit of the ultimate prize...

-You are not likely to succeed.
+You are not likely to succeed.\

-Against you are the weirdest, most alien opponents that a billion years could bring to Earth.

-You're not tough enough alone.

-But you might be tough enough together.
+You are not tough enough alone...but you just might be tough enough together.

-. . .
+\*\*\*\*\*\*\*\*\*\*

-Pick Numenera for fantasy-sci-fi adventure focussed on making a community, building character and the weird of the world.
+Choose Numenera for a fantasy/sci-fi adventure focused upon making a flourishing community, building a character and experiencing the weird of the world.